FocusOnFoundationsNonprofit/floodlamp-archive-wip/guides/test-validation/FloodLAMP Test Validation Guide v1.0.md

 3) If using PCR plate, optical seal (optionally using heat sealer).
 If using PCR strip tubes, cap strips.
 4) Pulse vortex and briefly spin down in a centrifuge to collect the liquid at the bottom of the tube.

 Continue to section “Run the Assay” on pg.
-20 of FloodLAMP EasyPCRTM PCR COVID-19 Test IFU.
+20 of FloodLAMP EasyPCR(TM) PCR COVID-19 Test IFU.

 ### Thermal cycling and plate read steps for the Bio-Rad CFX96 TouchTM
 | Stage | Temperature | Time | Reps |